Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/06_ImportExport.md

 ## Saving plots

-To save a plot, we can simply use the **Export** menu item on the top of the Plots panel.
+To save a plot, we have two options:

+  1. We can simply use the **Export** menu item on the top of the Plots panel.

 ➡️ Export your plot as a .pdf...